-One of the other reasons I’m such a fan of bone broth is that it’s really easy to make.
-I’m talking a few simple ingredients thrown into a large pot or slow cooker … then just set it and forget it!
+Bone broth is also super-easy to make.
+It takes just a few simple ingredients thrown into a large pot or slow cooker … then just set it and forget it!

-Turkey Carcass Bone Broth Recipe
+Turkey Carcass Bone Broth Recipe For Dogs

 - Turkey carcass